Go to Reviews.org AU Edition

 What can I watch over the air?

 In our area, we found OTA networks like CW, PBS, PBS Kids, and then a handful of movie and shopping channels.
 A lot of people will find value in being able to tap into news networks and local sports.
-Couple that with the big four (NBC, CBS, ABC, and FOX), and you can build a decent library—even more so if you use a streaming device to connect the Tablo 2.
+Couple that with the big four (NBC, CBS, ABC, and FOX), and you'll have a decent library of channels.

-What we can't love about the Tablo 2
+What we can't like about the Mediasonic Homeworx

 What makes a good DVR?